 However, if the application is not approved the second time, there is a six-month waiting period before applicants can re-apply for the same certificate type.

-If your application is approved, you will have 90 days to procure your certificate by paying a $60 fee.
+If your application is approved, you will have 90 days to procure your certificate by paying the appropriate fee amount.
 Specialty D certificates are valid for 3 years.

-If your application is approved you will have 90 days to procure your Certificate by bringing in the official ICC pass letter and your payment.
+If your application is approved, you will have 90 days to procure your certificate by submitting the official ICC pass letter and your payment.

-Approved supervisor certificate holders may now apply for a contractor license.
-See How to Apply for a License to download the application.
+Approved supervisor certificate holders may now apply online for a contractor's license.